cpyup/neighborhood_library/README.md

 ### Application Startup

-- API request is sent to [Open Library](https://openlibrary.org/) (an free resource for finding information about published books)
+- API request is sent to [Open Library](https://openlibrary.org/) (a free resource for finding information about published books)

 - The current library inventory is then set to a random collection of titles returned from Open Library